Credit: Courtesy of John McMillan

 What does “good” mean?
 If you’re trying to be environmentally responsible while picking out a steelhead fillet to grill or saute or maybe steam with green onions and soy sauce, that’s less obvious than it may seem.

-Recently, Seafood Watch, a respected program of the Monterrey Bay Aquarium that gives consumers recommendations for sustainable seafood, listed steelhead from the Hoh, Queets, and Quinault rivers on the western Olympic Peninsula as a “good alternative” choice.
+Recently, Seafood Watch, a respected program of the Monterey Bay Aquarium that gives consumers recommendations for sustainable seafood, listed steelhead from the Hoh, Queets, and Quinault rivers on the western Olympic Peninsula as a “good alternative” choice.

 Some conservation and sport fishing groups objected.
 How could those fish be a “good” choice, they asked, when the populations have been declining for decades?